-- Loss Event Data Program, which is a program that collects loss data for use in monitoring operational risk exposure, various business analyses and a Basel AMA capital quantification.
+- Loss Event Data Program a program that collects loss data for use in monitoring operational risk exposure, various business analyses and a Basel AMA capital quantification.
 Both internal and external loss data are used in the operational risk capital quantification.
-Thresholds drive analysis, action and escalation through Northern Trust's businesses and Operational Risk Management. - Risk and Control Self-Assessment, which is a structured risk management process used by Northern Trust's businesses to analyze the risks that are present in their respective business environments, processes and activities and to assess the adequacy of associated internal controls. - Operational Risk Scenario Analysis, which is a systematic process of obtaining expert opinions from business managers and risk management experts to derive reasoned assessments of the likelihood of occurrence and the potential loss impact of plausible high-severity operational losses.
-This process facilitates management's consideration of operational risks to which the business is exposed and the potential impact and response to such risks. - Product and Process Risk Management Program, which is used for evaluating and managing risk associated with the introduction of new and modified noncredit products and services, significant changes to operating processes, and proposed business process outsourcing arrangements. - Outsourcing Risk Management Program, which is a program that provides processes for appropriate risk assessment, measurement, monitoring and management of outsourced technology and business process outsourcing.
+Thresholds drive analysis, action and escalation through Northern Trust's businesses and Operational Risk Management. - Risk and Control Self-Assessment a structured risk management process used by Northern Trust's businesses to analyze the risks that are present in their respective business environments, processes and activities and to assess the adequacy of associated internal controls. - Operational Risk Scenario Analysis a systematic process of obtaining expert opinions from business managers and risk management experts to derive reasoned assessments of the likelihood of occurrence and the potential loss impact of plausible high-severity operational losses.
+This process facilitates management's consideration of operational risks to which the business is exposed and the potential impact and response to such risks. - Product and Process Risk Management Program a program used for evaluating and managing risk associated with the introduction of new and modified noncredit products and services, significant changes to operating processes, and proposed business process outsourcing arrangements. - Outsourcing Risk Management Program a program that provides processes for appropriate risk assessment, measurement, monitoring and management of outsourced technology and business process outsourcing.

-- Business Process Transition Risk Management Program, which is a program designed to effectively manage the risk associated with transitioning and migrating business processes to different geographic or jurisdictional locations within the organization. - Information Security and Technology Risk Management, which is a program that communicates and implements compliance and risk management processes and controls to address information security and technology risks to the organization. - Significant New Business Opportunity, which is a program that assesses the resource requirements, impact on systems and controls, and other risk factors prior to taking on significant new business. - Operational Concentration Risk Management, which is a program that provides an assessment of process concentrations within the Corporation. - Fraud Prevention Program, which is a program that provides tools, advice, and guidance to Northern Trust's businesses to help mitigate fraud risk. - Business Continuity Management Program, which is a program designed to minimize business impact and support the resumption of mission critical functions for clients following an incident. - Insurance, which is a transfer of some operational risk that may reduce the monetary impact of certain operational loss events.
+- Business Process Transition Risk Management Program a program designed to effectively manage the risk associated with transitioning and migrating business processes to different geographic or jurisdictional locations within the organization. - Information Security and Technology Risk Management a program that communicates and implements compliance and risk management processes and controls to address information security and technology risks to the organization. - Significant New Business Opportunity a program that assesses the resource requirements, impact on systems and controls, and other risk factors prior to taking on significant new business. - Operational Concentration Risk Management a program that provides an assessment of process concentrations within the Corporation. - Fraud Prevention Program a program that provides tools, advice, and guidance to Northern Trust's businesses to help mitigate fraud risk. - Business Continuity Management Program a program designed to minimize business impact and support the resumption of mission critical functions for clients following an incident. - Insurance a transfer of some operational risk that may reduce the monetary impact of certain operational loss events.